 American photographer John McDermott spent the first 15 years of his career in the US working in photography and film.
 In 1993 he moved to Thailand and covered the SE Asia region for a magazine based in Bangkok.

 When the Asian currency crisis of 1997 broke out, the economy collapsed and the magazine folded.
 Left with little choice, McDermott decided it was time to take a break and see if he could develop some sort of personal project to work on while still in Asia.
-He had previously visited the temples of Angkor in Cambodia in 1995 to see a total eclipse of the sun, and recalling the surreal world lying in the jungle there, realized it had tremendous potential as a subject for a book.
+He had previously visited the temples of Angkor in Cambodia in 1995 to see a total eclipse of the sun, and, recalling the surreal world lying in the jungle there, realized it had tremendous potential as a subject for a photo project and book.

 In 2009 he published a book of this work , ELEGY: Reflections on Angkor, which is an artistic study of the temple ruins of Angkor before they became a destination for mass tourism.

-With the rapid growth of tourism in the SE Asian region not only did the market grow for McDermott’s fine art images, but the commercial market grew as well.
+With the rapid growth of tourism in the SE Asian region not only did the market grow for McDermott’s fine-art images, but the commercial market grew as well.
 This allowed McDermott to expand his business into marketing and advertising for resorts and hotels, and visual support for the travel and tourism industries.

 Sections